v64/nesdemo/README.md

-Taught myself enough C to implement the parts of an NES emulator necessary to load the Super Mario Bros intro screen.
+Taught myself enough C to implement the parts of an NES emulator necessary to load the Super Mario Bros intro screen (in the wrong colors).

 ![Super Mario Bros intro screen](https://github.com/v64/nesdemo/raw/master/nesdemo.png)